Reinzkarnize/CS50/week_4/learn/Dinamic-memory.md

     | double = 8 bytes             |
     |______________________________|

-  *get integer from user*
+*get integer from user:*
 - int x = get_int();

-// array of float on the "stack" memory
+*array of float on the "stack" memory:*
 - float stack_array[x];

-// array of float on the "heap" memory float* heap_array = malloc(x * sizeof(float))
+*array of float on the "heap" memory:* float* heap_array = malloc(x * sizeof(float))